aiven/aiven-docs/docs/platform/concepts/tax-information.md

 provided within the European Union.
 The value-added tax percentage depends on the domicile of the customer.

-For business customers in EU countries other than Finland, we can apply the reverse charge mechanism of 2006/112/EC article 196 when a valid VAT ID
+For business customers in EU countries other than Finland, Aiven can apply the reverse charge mechanism of 2006/112/EC article 196 when a valid VAT ID
 [is added to a billing group](#add-a-vat-id-to-a-billing-group) for a billing group.